redux-saga/redux-saga/README.md

 Shopping Cart example
 `npm run build-shop`

-There is also a test sample in the shopping-cart example `npm run test-shop`
+There are also specs samples that test the Saga generators `npm run test-counter`

+`npm run test-shop`